 Sleep training can begin anytime a child is 16 weeks of age or older, counting from their due date.
 However, many families wonder about baby sleep training for newborns.
-Over the years, I’ve given parents tips about how to get their newborn sleeping longer stretches at night, and on how to establish better sleep habits with their newborn from the start.
-Baby Sleep Trainer even has a robust and affordable online Newborn Sleep Program to ensure families can learn everything I’ve learned over the years about this period of sleep in a child’s life.
-And yet, the question still remains how parents can sleep train a newborn.
+Over the years, I’ve given parents tips about how to get their newborn sleeping longer stretches at night.
+And also how to establish better sleep habits with their newborn from the start.
+Baby Sleep Trainer even has a robust and affordable online Newborn Sleep Program.
+This program ensures families can learn everything I’ve learned about this period of sleep in a child’s life.
+And yet, the question still remains, how parents can sleep train a newborn?

 Why Wait Until 16 Weeks

 As any parent can attest to, newborns can come into the world needing to work out any number of issues.
 Even a perfectly healthy baby may have issues nursing, latching, or digesting breast milk.
 They may have painful reflux or colic, or perhaps they are jaundiced.
 Their chemical processes are not fully established when they’re born.
 It takes time for their brain to regulate hormonal outputs.